James Mosman

 James Mosman or Mossman (died 1573) was a Scottish goldsmith.
 He and his son John Mosman were supporters of the cause of Mary, Queen of Scots.
 James Mosman was executed in 1573 for counterfeiting coins in Edinburgh Castle.
 John Mosman carried letters for Mary, Queen of Scots, and was under surveillance by Francis Walsingham.

-Career
+Early career in the craft

 He was a son of John Mosman, a goldsmith working in Edinburgh.
 He married Mariota Arres, and secondly in 1571, Janet King.
 Mosman and Arres rebuilt the John Knox House on the High Street in Edinburgh.
 Moubray House is adjacent to the west.
+James Mosman was made a free man of the Edinburgh goldsmith craft on 1 May 1557, and as was customary he paid for a banquet.
+James Cockie was made a free man at the same time, and the event was recorded in the craft minutes by Thomas Ewyn.

+Free men of the goldsmith craft were required make an oath and answer an examination.
+The questions discussed weights and measures in Scottish and English use, and fineness in grains, deniers, and carats.
+The purpose was to ensure the reputation of the goldsmith's craft and the consistency and worth of gold and silver products made and exchanged.
+The craft had a body of rules and statutes.
+These included guidance on pricing works made for a client or "owner" in silver or gold.
+The craft deacon would help clients and makers agree of the prices of elaborate products, including 'curious works of silver such as goblets, cups, pieces with double colour overgilt, graven or chiselled with antiques [renaissance style ornament], mazer, basin, or laver, eucharist, great crosses, flagons, cruet, chandler [lamp], saltfat [saltcellar] and "trownsam", raised works and overgilt'.

+One of the craft records includes a list of materials used by goldsmiths in the 16th century, giving some idea of their use of technology and technique, "hanmilling of all cuilouris (enamel) to be sett under the staines of ringis, subleim argiston, antemonium sublimatum, tent, sandesier, haloume (alum), caperowes (copperas), salpeiter (saltpetre), verdigris, aqua fortus (acid), symound (solder), winstaine, brounstaine (brimstone), saigbanis, croithes, quicksilver, hormalaye (ormolu, a gilding technique)."

-Mosman and Arres were given permission in May 1557 by Mary of Guise to extend the cellars of another house they owned under the High Street.
+Soon after Mosman became a full member of the craft, he and his wife Marion Arres were given permission in May 1557 by Mary of Guise to extend the cellars of another house they owned under the High Street.
 This house was on the south side of the Royal Mile between houses belonging to Alan Dickson and Richard Hoppar.

-On 16 December 1558 Mosman weighed and valued the treasures of St Giles' Kirk including the reliquary of Saint Giles' arm bone.
+On 16 December 1558, Mosman weighed and valued the treasures of St Giles' Kirk including the reliquary of Saint Giles' arm bone.
+In 1564, the burgh council paid him 40 shillings for a timber staircase removed from the Blackfriar's monastery.